 How Does Cross-Collateralization Affect a Bankruptcy?

 You’re obligated to repay secured loans if you want to keep the property securing the loans when you file bankruptcy.
 For example, if you owe money on your car, you must pay back the loan if you want to keep your car when you file.
 At the same time, depending on which chapter you file, unsecured debts can be wiped out completely—a favorable advantage of bankruptcy.

 In a Nutshell

 If you have loans or debt with a credit union, it’s important to be mindful of the potential for cross-collateralization when you file bankruptcy.
 Anticipating a discharge of debt on your unsecured loans while keeping all your property may not be an option if your credit union has a cross-collateralization clause in the contract.

 For people struggling with debt, there are many options.
-If you find yourself in an unmanageable situation, the right option for you will depend on several factors.
+If you find yourself in an unmanageable situation, the right option will depend on several factors.
 The advice of an experienced bankruptcy attorney is essential to determine the best course to take.

 Mr. Spivack will help you regain control of your financial situation.
 We offer a free, face-to-face consultation at our Cherry Hill, NJ office.
 Mr. Spivack will provide you with honest answers to your questions and let you know what can be done to make the process go as smoothly as possible for your specific issues.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.